Set permissions, delete, and mark for archiving

 If this setting is enabled, M-Files ignores the permissions of the latest checked-in version.
 M-Files thus gives users access to older object versions for which they have at least read access.
 The permission settings of the latest version no longer change this access.
 Users that do not have access to later versions of the object still see the previous versions to which they continue to have access.

-For example: If the setting was enabled and users had wider access to historical versions, to get the default behavior where they will no longer have this access, you must create a new version of the object in the same workflow state.
+Note: Changes to this setting affect objects only when they enter the state.
+Objects that are already in the state keep the behavior they had when they entered it.
+If you create a new version of the object while it stays in the same state, the new setting is not applied.
+For example: If the setting was enabled and users had wider access to historical versions, the object must leave and re-enter the state to return to the default behavior.
 In the classic M-Files Desktop, you can also change this setting for individual object versions in the Permissions dialog, available in the object’s History dialog.

 Example